rust-lang/rfcs/text/0019-opt-in-builtin-traits.md

 I think this risk must be weighed against the limitations of requiring total opt in.
-Requiring total opt in not only means that some types will accidentally fail to implement send or share when they could, but it also means that libraries which wish to employ marker traits cannot be composed with other libraries that are not aware of those marker traits.
+Requiring total opt in not only means that some types will accidentally fail to implement `Send` or `Sync` when they could, but it also means that libraries which wish to employ marker traits cannot be composed with other libraries that are not aware of those marker traits.
 In effect, opt-in is anti-modular in its own way.